Which Ingredients Make the Perfect Hunting Land for Sale?

 Ingredient #3: Timber and Water

-In the specific case of deer hunting, a piece of Ohio land for hunting is a great choice where there is enough healthy oak.
-Oak is a source of food for the deer and will keep them on the land.
-If you want to ensure they stick around, the land needs to have other sources of food and bedding.
+In the specific case of deer hunting, a piece of Ohio hunting land is a great choice where there is enough healthy oak.
+Oak is a food source for the deer and will keep them on the land.
+If you want to ensure they stick around, the land needs other sources of food and bedding.
 The easier the deer can access these elements, the more likely you are to be able to catch them.
-As such, pine and hardwood trees are also very desirable for deer; they will actively seek them out when they are hungry.
+As such, pine and hardwood trees are also desirable for deer; they will actively seek them out when hungry.
 Hardwood trees attract deer because they contain the acorns deer like to eat.

 Water is also an important feature for a successful hunting property for sale.
 A deer needs approximately 1-½ quarts of water per day.
-As such, your land should have a few small sources of water for deer or other animals to wander about the property.
+As such, your land should have a few small water sources for deer or other animals to wander about the property.

 Ingredient #4: Neighboring Hunting Land

 The ideal hunting property will be located near other hunting properties, or farm land for sale, for that matter.
 Consider this rule of thumb on deer: If you want to buy Ohio land, specifically to hunt deer, ask your future neighbors if they have deer on their property.
 Also, research the area to find out if the wildlife you seek is known to frequent that area.
 And, while you’re at it, you may want to look at how large the wildlife tends to be.
 That is a good indicator of the size of the wildlife you might expect to see on your land.

 It is important to purchase land where you’ll have places you can conveniently hide from deer.
 Being able to remain unseen will make catching as many deer as you’re seeking easier.
 One of the best ways to do this is to buy land with hills.
 The element of surprise is your biggest asset when hunting; so the more hills a property has, the easier hunting deer on it will be.